-Formation of PDE's.
-Solution of non-homogeneous PDE by direct integration.
+Formation of PDE by eliminating orbitrary constants and functions.
+Solution of non-homogeneous PDE by the method of direct integration.
 Solutions of homogeneous PDE involving derivative with respect to one independent variable only (both types with given set of conditions).
 Method of separation of variables (first and second order equations).
 Solution of the Lagrange's linear PDE's of the type: Pp + Qq = R.